jrouwe/JoltPhysics/Docs/Architecture.md

 An example can be found [here](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/General/DynamicMeshTest.cpp).

+Note that you should try to avoid dynamic mesh shapes as they are fairly expensive to simulate.
+Also, mesh shapes don't have a clear inside/outside so a mesh is only considered to be colliding when one of its triangles intersect with the other object.
+This can result in objects getting stuck inside the mesh without knowing which way is out.

 ### Creating Shapes {#creating-shapes}

 Simple shapes like spheres and boxes can be constructed immediately by simply new-ing them.
 Other shapes need to be converted into an optimized format in order to be usable in the physics simulation.
 The uncooked data is usually stored in a [ShapeSettings](@ref ShapeSettings) object and then converted to cooked format by a [Create](@ref ShapeSettings::Create) function that returns a [Result](@ref Result) object that indicates success or failure and provides the cooked object.